rvmendillo/image_to_ascii/README.md

 # ImageToASCII

-It generates and saves ASCII texts and colored images from pixels of a JPEG file.
+It generates and saves ASCII texts and colored images from pixels of an image file or URL.

 ## Installation